 Visual artist fascinated by the famous inventors, Jérôme Gelès is interested in the making of beauty since his childhood.
 In his parents’ garage, his discoveries lead him on the path of fantasy, with a great many toasts’ catapults and paper planes.

-On the other side of the mirror, the depths of the earth are explored, in the basement one is carried away in a battle with jointed beings which cast shadows.
-The installation “the tooth brushes” made out of mobiles sculptures all fixed onto tooth brushes, features hybrid and patched beings, engaged in various choreographies.
-We are half way through the human world and a purely mechanic world.
-Sculptures are made out of second-hand objects, a cocktail umbrella, a Romanian note, ink cartridges, a plastic lemon.
-All of them attached to a mobile phone vibrator and moving forward on a ring shape table, thanks to an Electromagnetic induction energy invented by Tesla.
-Every one of them hides a small interior lamp.
-One can guess through the shapes and shadows casted a raft of refugees next to a flower petals dancer, a makeshift raft and a tank, in a life fight.
+On the other side of the mirror, we explore the depths of the earth: in the basement, we are swept up in a battle with articulated beings that cast shadows.
+The installation "Les Brosses à Dents" (Toothbrushes), made of mobile sculptures all mounted on toothbrushes, features hybrid and tinkered beings, which engage in various choreographies.
+We are halfway between the world of the living and a purely mechanical universe.
+The sculptures are made of recup objects, a cocktail umbrella, a Romanian banknote, ink cartridges, a plastic lemon.
+All of them are mounted on cell phone vibrators and move on a ring-shaped table, thanks to an electromagnetic induction energy invented by Tesla.
+Each of them contains a small lamp inside.
+We can guess in the shapes and shadows projected a refugee raft that rubs shoulders with a dancer with flower petals, a makeshift boat and a tank, in a fight for survival.

 All that remains is to enter the dance with them.